Azure/Azure-Sentinel/DataConnectors/ReadMe.md

 5.	**Submit your data connector** - Follow the [general contribution guidelines for Microsoft Sentinel](https://aka.ms/sentinelgithubcontributionguidelines) to open a Pull Request (PR) to submit the data connector:
     1. The json file in the ['Connectors' folder](https://aka.ms/azuresentinelgithubdataconnectors)
-    2. The sample data file in the right subfolder of ['Sample data' folder](https://aka.ms/azuresentinelgithubsampledata)
+    2. The sample data file in the right folder.
+Example folder structure - "Azure-Sentinel/Solutions/<ProductName>/Sample Data/"
     3. The company logo adhering to the following requirements in the ['Logo' folder](https://aka.ms/azuresentinelgithublogos)
         1. Logo needs to be in SVG format and under 5 Kb
         2. Ensure raw file of logo does **not** have any of the following: